 - Lecture Information: An incomplete set of lecture notes will be posted on Courselink prior to lecture.
 During lecture, additional notes and examples will be provided.
-It is expected that you will have a copy of the lecture notes for each class. - Lab Information: The lab manual and schedule for the laboratory exercises are posted on Courselink.
-Be sure to read the appropriate lab section prior to attending the lab. - Assignments: Study assignments will be posted at the end of a chapter or a group of chapters, with the solutions to follow about one week later.
-Assignments will not be marked.
-It is strongly recommended that you work through these assignments as they are valuable study aids and similar to the types of questions that may be asked on an exam. - Exams: Some midterms and finals of previous years are posted as samples of exams.
+It is expected that you will have a copy of the lecture notes for each class. - Lab Information: The lab manual and schedule for the laboratory exercises will be posted on Courselink.
+Be sure to read the appropriate lab section prior to attending the lab.

+Assignments: Two individual assignments will be posted on Courselink.

+Exams: Some sample final questions will be posted.
 The solutions will also be posted for your convenience.